EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 each to be exclusively controlled through this single container workstation.

+![Your laptop/workstation, the Docker Container Worksation, and the production Docker host](container_workstation.png)

 Once you've configured this container to be the sole docker client for your digital empire, locking down access becomes trivial: simply turn off this container, and nothing will remain on your normal